Debt & Credit Help Paying Off Debt

 • Often involves a balance transfer fee between 3% and 5% of the amount transferred

-• Often entails combining outstanding credit card balances into one account, most commonly paid back over 3 to 5 years
+• Combine credit card balances into one account, most commonly paid back over 3 to 5 years

-• May use a personal loan that comes with an application fee or origination fee
+• Personal loan may have an application fee or origination fee

 Credit card debt refinancing is one of several ways Americans can tackle their debt.
 Another common method is known as credit card debt consolidation.
 This method is most often used to reduce the number of outstanding balances a person has by paying off their credit cards using one credit card, personal loan, or other means.

-Credit card debt refinancing shares many similarities and a few differences with credit card debt consolidation.
+Credit card debt refinancing can be a type of debt consolidation if you’re transferring balances from more than one card to a new card and rate.
 Credit card debt consolidation combines or consolidates your credit card debts by paying them off with a loan or other means, so you only have one monthly payment toward the debt payment method you used.

 Credit card debt refinancing and consolidation can have slightly different goals:

-• Credit card debt refinancing: Often used to pay less in credit card interest charges.
+• Credit card debt refinancing: Often used to reduce interest rates

 Learn more about the differences between credit card debt refinancing versus debt consolidation.